 When it comes to length/height, the average length for a 3-month-old baby boy is 24.25 inches (61.4 cm), and for a 3-month-old baby girl, 23.5 inches (59.8 cm).

-Keep in mind that these are average measures and that every baby is growing and gaining weight at a different pace.
+Remember that these are average measures and that every baby grows and gains weight at a different pace.
 The most important thing is that your baby is growing and gaining weight at a healthy rate.

 Many babies now love to look at faces.
 An unbreakable mirror can be a great toy to place in the crib or in front of the baby during tummy time.

-With stronger muscles and better hearing, your baby is also likely to turn his head towards your voice.
+With stronger muscles and better hearing, your baby will likely turn his head toward your voice.

 Your baby’s motor skills, coordination, and strength are developing rapidly.